HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-08-blockchain-governance.md

 further_reads: [zenip_process, a_cross_sectional_overview_of_cryptoasset_governance, who_controls_bitoin_core, zcash_placeholder_considerations, bitcoin_governance, zcash_and_the_founder_incentive_trilemma]
 ---

-One of the most highly valued properties of public blockchain protocols is their level of decentralization.
-Usually, there is a lot of focus on how decentralized the block generation process is but little on how code and other changes are decided upon.
+One of a blockchain protocol's most highly valued properties is its level of decentralization.
+There is usually intense scrutiny of the process for generating new blocks, but less focus on the process for changing a protocol's code.
 Governance is the keyword here.

-While there is no deterministic way of assigning a "decentralization score" to a given project, some certainly seem to be goverened by a larger and more diverse group of people than others and you may consider these as being more decentralized.
+While there is no deterministic way of assigning a "decentralization score" to a given project, some certainly seem to be goverened by a larger and more diverse group of people than others.
+Some may conclude that a large governing body means a more decentralized project.

-This doesn't mean that there have been no attempts at quantifying decentralization.
+There have been some attempts at quantifying decentralization.
 Metrics such as the [*minimum Nakamoto coefficient*](https://news.earn.com/quantifying-decentralization-e39db233c28e) based on the ideas of the [*Gini Coefficient*](https://en.wikipedia.org/wiki/Gini_coefficient) and [*Lorenz Curves*](https://en.wikipedia.org/wiki/Lorenz_curve) have been developed to measure decentralization objectively.
 The minimum Nakamoto coefficient is determined by assigning a decentralization score to the different subsystems of a blockchain (mining, clients, developers, exchanges, nodes and wallet distribution) and aggregating those scores into an overall score.

 Lets define governance before we dive into the topic: